Pelosi visits Kyiv, meets with Ukraine president | Politics

 - Ukraine

-US Speaker of the House of Representatives Nancy Pelosi has met with Ukraine's president during a visit to the country's embattled capital, Kyiv.
+U.S. House Speaker Nancy Pelosi has led a Congressional delegation to Kyiv to meet with Ukraine's president before heading to Poland for talks with officials there.

-Pelosi, second in line to the presidency after the vice president, is the highest-ranking American leader to visit Ukraine since the start of the war, and her visit marks a major show of continuing support for the country's struggle against Russia.
+Pelosi, a California Democrat and second in line to the presidency after the vice president, is the highest-ranking American leader to visit Ukraine since the start of the war, and her visit marks a major show of continuing support for the country's struggle against Russia.
+"Our delegation traveled to Kyiv to send an unmistakable and resounding message to the entire world: America stands firmly with Ukraine," Pelosi said in a statement released Sunday.

-Footage released early Sunday by President Volodymyr Zelenskyy's office showed Pelosi in Kyiv with a Congressional delegation including representatives Jason Crow, Jim McGovern, and Adam Schiff.
+Footage released by President Volodymyr Zelenskyy's office showed Pelosi and other U.S. legislators in Kyiv.
+In a video later released by Pelosi's office, the speaker and Zelenskyy both thanked each other for their support in the war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)